Surfing with the Alien: Release and reception

 Released on October 15, 1987, by Relativity Records, Surfing with the Alien charted at number 29 on the Billboard 200, proving to be Satriani's third highest-charting album in the United States.
 It remained on Billboard 200 for 75 weeks, the longest run of any of his releases.
 Surfing with the Alien was certified Gold on February 17, 1989, and Platinum on February 3, 1992, having shipped one million copies in the US.
 It was Satriani's first album to earn platinum certification, and remains his only studio album to have done so.
+Colin Larkin observed that, despite offering no vocal accompaniment, the record "was a major seller and brought mainstream respect to an artist often felt ot be too clinical or technical for such reward."

 Two singles from the album reached Billboards Mainstream Rock chart: "Satch Boogie" at No. 22 and "Surfing with the Alien" at No. 37.
 A third single, "Always with Me, Always with You", received a nomination for Best Pop Instrumental Performance at the 1989 Grammy Awards, while the album itself was nominated for Best Rock Instrumental Performance at the same event, Satriani's first two of many such nominations.
 Live versions of "Always with Me, Always with You" would later be nominated for Best Rock Instrumental twice more, at the 2002 and 2008 Grammys.

 In a contemporary review for The Village Voice, music critic Robert Christgau snidely referred to Satriani as "the latest guitar god" and felt he is too much of a formalist, because he not only composes but edits his guitar melodies: "Thus he delivers both the prowess cultists demand and the comfort they secretly crave".
 In a retrospective review for AllMusic, Stephen Thomas Erlewine was more impressed by his technical abilities and praised Surfing with the Alien, writing that it "can be seen as the gold standard for guitar playing of the mid- to late '80s, an album that captures everything that was good about the glory days of shred."
 According to The Rolling Stone Album Guide (1992), the record "put Satriani on the map.
 Beautifully played and well-paced, it manages to capture all the icy fire of fusion jazz without losing any of the visceral power of rock & roll".